landscapeInstitute/my-landscapeinstitute-api-php/README.md

     $myLI->api->me->hasPermission->query(array('permissionID'=>'A_PERMISSION'));

 We recommend you checkout the API explorer on the instance of MyLI you are connecting to to understand the endpoints and arguements required.

+## Extending this class

+If you extend this class and your settings for example are coming from a database or other source Uou should generate your config within your class constructor and pass your config array to a method called init().